Gemma RobertsView Profile

-When your business is facing or going through liquidation, there is a lot to think about.
-One thing which is usually forgotten is your online presence and how to deal with it during the course of the liquidation procedure.
+When your business is facing or going through liquidation, there is a lot to consider.
+One thing usually forgotten, is your online presence and how to deal with it during the liquidation procedure.

-Your website and social media presence are classed as assets by an insolvency practitioner (IP) and therefore it will be treat like any other business asset to be liquidated.
-It may be intangible to you but it may be worth a lot of money to the right person.
-The strength of the site, the connections you have through it (your network), the brand name attached to it, the volumes of traffic to your site and whether it is a sales/e-commerce site or not, all determine the overall value of your website.
+Your website and social media presence are classed as assets by an insolvency practitioner (IP).
+Therefore, it’s treated like any other business asset that needs to be liquidated.
+It may be intangible, but it may be worth a lot of money to the right person.
+The strength of the site, the connections you have through it (your network), the brand name attached to it, the volumes of traffic to your site and whether or not it is a sales or e-commerce site.
+All these factors determine the overall value of your website.

-But not all websites do have a value and many owners will want to remove any traces of their websites and social media from the internet.
-If the liquidator thinks that there is a value attached, here are some pointers and tips for dealing with the situation.
+But not all websites hold value and many owners will want to remove all traces of their websites and social media from the internet.
+If the liquidator thinks there is value attached, here are some pointers and tips for dealing with the situation.

-You should always make sure you follow the liquidator’s instructions and if your website is an asset, they will probably want you to do two things:
+You should always make sure you follow the liquidator’s instructions, and if your website is an asset, they’ll probably want you to do two things:

 Leave your website open